SatDump/SatDump/README.md

-ln -s ../pipelines .        # Symlink pipelines so it can run ln -s ../resources .        # Symlink resources so it can run ln -s ../satdump_cfg.json . # Symlink settings so it can run ln -s ../Ro* .              # Symlink fonts for the GUI version so it can run
+ln -s ../pipelines .        # Symlink pipelines so it can run ln -s ../resources .        # Symlink resources so it can run ln -s ../satdump_cfg.json . # Symlink settings so it can run

 # To install system-wide
 sudo make install